bkil/freedom-fighters/en/article/twtxt-yarn-social.md

 * Canonicalize mentions in incoming posts by expanding the URL and then contracting to our own nick in our own view
 * Collect URL of undeclared mentions based on the aliases used by follows of the post parent, of thread ancestors upwards, of any participants of the thread tree or of anyone who we follow

+### Append-only metadata updates

+* Interpret and generate all metadata in a feed in a way that allows for updates that are offset-preserving and enable append-only following
+* For scalar keys, use the last occurrence of the key and undefine the key if set to the empty value
+* For multivalued keys (follow, link, mention), if the key is prefixed with minus, undo its effect (e.g., `# -follow = http://test.example` )
+* For `link`, use the last occurrence per URL for the description
+* For multivalued keys that possess subkey uniqueness semantics (mention), use for the last occurrence per subkey and interpreted an empty value as cancellation
+* For `follow`, interpret the special nick of `-` as cancellation (e.g., `# follow = - http://test.example` )
+* The effect of a change should only be visible after the modification (e.g., renaming the alias of a follower would not need to rewrite mentions in previous posts)
+* Insert the special meta command line of `# reloadFeed = 1` to the exact tail byte offset if in-place modifications were made to the earlier parts of the feed that could not be represented as patches or which resulted in relocation of posts
+* If the whole feed could be made append-only, #federated_message_identifiers may be replaced with file offset
+* Should state this invariant of feed via `# appendOnly = 1`

 ### Feed deletion

 * A new metadata field should signal a grace period